mrumkovskis/wabase-wiki/View-Get.md

 ### Order section

 This is a relatively self-explanatory section.
-In `order` section we can define how do we want the list to be ordered.
+In `order` section we can define how we want the list to be ordered.
 It is directly translated to SQL `ORDER BY` clause.
-By default, the list is ordered by `id`, just like in sql but if we wish, we can change it to any other field. for instance using the same view we defined before, we can order the list by `name` in alphabetic order.
+By default, the list is ordered by `id`, just like in sql but if we wish, we can change it to any other field.
+For instance using the same view we defined before, we can order the list by `name` in alphabetic order.

 ```yaml